Union Dues FAQ

 Many members of our unit do not hold such a position for their entire tenure at Columbia.
 For example, you might be a new PhD student whose program doesn’t require teaching or research services during your first year; or on a dissertation fellowship; or you’re on a 9-month appointment and not working during the summer months; or you’ve been employed as an hourly Course Assistant in the past, but you’re not working this semester.
 In all of these situations, you are a member not in a bargaining unit position.

-When you are employed in a bargaining unit position, your dues are 1.44% of your total gross compensation–this is the rate set by UAW.
-If you are not currently employed in a bargaining unit position, you may elect to pay voluntary “solidarity dues.”
+When you are employed in a bargaining unit position, your dues are 1.44% of your total gross compensation.
+If you are not currently employed in a bargaining unit position, we encourage people to pay voluntary “solidarity dues.”
 These are $5/month (if you are a PhD student within your guaranteed years of funding) or $2.50/month (for everyone else).
-We encourage you to pay these semesterly, rather than monthly, to ease our administrative burden.
+If you choose to pay solidarity dues, we encourage you to pay semesterly, rather than monthly, to ease our administrative burden.

 The semesterly rates are: